Stockholm City Coat of Arms

 The text above the coat of arms reads: "Stockholm's City Coat of Arms".
 At the bottom left it says: "Sweden's National and Country Arms.
 Established by the Royal Majesty.
 After drawings by Prof. M. AD.
 Hildebrandt in Berlin.
 Published by Carl Arvid Klingspor."

-Frames are not included with posters, but must be purchased separately - either via the popup that opens when you add to cart or via our collection page for frames.
+- Frame is not included for posters but need to be purchased separately - either via the popup that opens when you add to cart or via our collection page for frames.

-You will find more product information under FAQ
+You will find more product information below FAQ

-We deliver worldwide and always offer free shipping!
-Depending on which country you are shipping to, the delivery may mean that certain customs fees and taxes are added - there is no duty or tax on deliveries within, for example, the EU, USA or Norway.
+- We deliver to the entire world and always offers free shipping!
+Depending on which country you are shipping to, the delivery may mean that certain customs duties and taxes are added - there is no duty or tax on deliveries within the EU or Norway.

-The delivery time is normally 1-3 working days within the Nordic region, 2-5 to the rest of Europe and 3-8 working days in other parts of the world.
-As for canvas paintings, we make them by hand in our factory in Sweden.
+- The delivery time is normally 1-3 working days within the Nordic region, 2-5 to the rest of Europe and 3-8 working days in other parts of the world.